List of Galaxy Angel characters: Moon Angel Troupe

 She is the main character of the manga.
 She first meets Takuto Meyers when she accidentally falls and got her skirt caught which left her hanging upside down; fortunately for her, Takuto was there to help her down.
-Milfie was the one who invited Takuto to join them in their mission and she is the first person in the manga who openly trusts Takuto.
-Near the end of the manga, when Takuto asked Milfie how she felt when she found out that he was the one piloting the Sharp Shooter, he leans in to kiss her before she could even continue answering Takuto's question for her.
-In the manga of Galaxy Angel II, Milfie is the current gate keeper and is married to Takuto.
+Millefeuille was the one who invited Takuto to join them in their mission and she is the first person in the manga who openly trusts Takuto.
+Near the end of the manga, when Takuto asked Millefeuille how she felt when she found out that he was the one piloting the Sharp Shooter, he leans in to kiss her before she could even continue answering Takuto's question for her.
+In the manga of Galaxy Angel II, Millefeuille is the current gate keeper and is married to Takuto.